-(c) Qualifying Round.
+- (a) The officials must immediately determine the cause of any stoppage and whether or not a legitimate mishap has occurred. - (b) Qualifying Round.
 During the first half-lap, if any team suffers a mishap (recognized or not), the race shall be stopped and restarted immediately.